 Such camps were to be organised in collaboration with private healthcare facilities registered as private covid vaccination centres (PCVCs), which could purchase vaccines from the government and “partner with” private sector employers to administer vaccines at employee vaccination camps.
 Such PCVCs could charge no more than INR250 (USD3.40) per person per dose for such vaccinations.

-The new policy essentially created a second, more expensive, “free market” vaccination programme, running parallel to programmes of the central and state government.
+The new policy essentially created a second, more expensive, “free market” vaccination programme, running parallel to programmes of the central and state governments.

 The health ministry then clarified, on 19 May 2021, that workplace vaccination camps could cover all employees aged over 18 years, but not their family members (echoing the position in the MOHFW note).